Jussihoo/Kerttu/README.md

 - implement alarm functionality if the battery level goes below threshold
 - implement facebook and/or twitter connectivity and make Kerttu to tweet or send a Facebook status update whenever a new temperature e.g. record is broken etc.

 <bold>Kerttu is currently running in the Amazon cloud</bold>.
-Try it http://52.34.164.37/Kerttu.html
+Try it http://52.34.164.37/Kerttu.html (The IP address has
+changed on 3rd of June as I had to move to a new cloud instance).
 Please note however that the service might be down to the R&D purposes.